grpc-ecosystem/grpc-spring/docs/en/server/exception-handling.md

 ## Proper exception handling

-If you are already familiar with springs [error handling](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-error-handling), you should see some similarity with intended exception handling for gRPC.
+If you are already familiar with spring's [error handling](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-error-handling), you should see some similarities with the exception handling for gRPC.

 _An explanation for the following class:_

 ```java
 @GrpcAdvice
 public class GrpcExceptionAdvice {